 A Word On Pine Bark In Succulent Soil

-- Are the plants growing as indoor succulents or outdoors?
+- Are you growing succulents indoors or outdoors?

 - The growing location and conditions

-- The types of succulent plants you are growing?
+- The types of succulents plants you are growing?

 The topic of using or adding pine bark to the soil can cause a heated exchange.